 It’s safe to say Johnson knows a thing or two about being a successful signal caller, which he passed down to his son, LSU quarterback Max Johnson.

 A native of Watkinsville, Georgia, Max Johnson was a unanimous four-star prospect by every major recruiting service.
 The 247Sports Composite ranked Johnson as the No. 10 pro style quarterback of the 2020 recruiting cycle, while ESPN ranked the 6-foot-5 gunslinger as the No. 14 overall player in Georgia.

-QB Max Johnson Signs with LSU
+QB Max Johnson Recruiting & Highlights

-Johnson was named Georgia’s Region 8 Player of the Year after racking up over 2,000 passing yards, completing 66 percent of his passes, and accounting for 35 total touchdowns during his senior season.
+Johnson, an Oconee County High School grad, was named Georgia’s Region 8 Player of the Year after racking up over 2,000 passing yards, completing 66 percent of his passes, and accounting for 35 total touchdowns during his senior season.
 The Oconee County Warriors finished the 2019 season with a 13-2 record, but fell to Blessed Trinity in the Class AAAA state championship game.

 Auburn, Florida State, Georgia, Miami, Michigan, Ohio State, Tennessee and Texas A&M were among the schools offering scholarships to the prized quarterback recruit, but LSU received a verbal commitment from Johnson in November 2018, and he never wavered.

-Max Johnson Highlights
+Max Johnson at LSU

 This article was originally published December 18, 2019 before updating.